 Finance Agreement - Regions.
 Ms. Bigelow explained that the board previously selected and approved Regions Equipment Company for reimbursement financing for the new ambulance and Sheriff's vehicles.
 To proceed, authorization is needed for the county manager to execute and sign lease-purchase documents.

-Motion was made by Commissioner Dan Brummitt, seconded by Commissioner Leo Kelly, a finance agreement between the County and Regions Equipment Finance.
+Motion was made by Commissioner Dan Brummitt, seconded by Commissioner Leo Kelly, Jr., vote unanimous, to approve the following resolution authorizing the county manager to execute a finance agreement between the County and Regions Equipment Finance.